annabaginski/annabaginski/README.md

 - 🌱 I’m currently learning **Node and React**

-- 👨‍💻 All of my projects are available at [https://annabaginski.netlify.app/](https://annabaginski.netlify.app/)
+- 👨‍💻 Some of my websites are available at [https://annabaginski.netlify.app/](https://annabaginski.netlify.app/)

 - 📫 How to reach me **annabaginski.dev@gmail.com**